ageron/handson-ml2/README.md

 Note: you can also visit [http://localhost:8888/nbextensions](http://localhost:8888/nbextensions) to activate and configure Jupyter extensions.

 Congrats!
 You are ready to learn Machine Learning, hands on!

+# Contributors
+I would like to thank everyone who contributed to this project, either by providing useful feedback, filing issues or submitting Pull Requests.
+Special thanks go to Steven Bunkley and Ziembla who created the `docker` directory.